scalatra/scalatra-website/guides/databinders.md

 You can perhaps see the benefits:

 * data validation and persistence are de-coupled.
-* the validations DSL makes setting validation conditions on your case classes very easy.
+* the validations DSL makes setting validation conditions very easy.
 * validations are taken care of right at the front door of your application.
 Bad data never gets deep into your stack.
-* error handling and validation failures are extremely convenient, and you can use Scala's pattern matching to determine appropriate responses.
+* error handling and validation failures are more convenient, and you can use Scala's pattern matching to determine appropriate responses.

 To see how Scalatra's databinders work, let's create a TodoList application.
 It'll allow you to use Scalatra's new databinder support to validate incoming